XinTongBUPT/plz/README.md

 # completed stories

-- a task list, with help (description) lines, shows up at "--help".
+- a task list, with help (description) lines, shows up at "--help" and "--tasks".

+- a default ("all") command runs when nothing else is specified.

+- can turn off colors with "--no-colors" or a dotfile.

+- a task can also say it should be run before or after any other task.

+- before/after tasks are consolidated with their target so that they behave as a single task.

+- all basic shelljs commands are available in the global context, as well as a version of "exec" that returns a promise (in case you want to do some sequential "exec"s).

+- almost nothing is logged by default, but "--verbose" logs some basic info, and "--debug" tells you what it's thinking as it works.

 # stories

-- a default ("all") command runs when nothing else is specified.

 - instead of manual dependency lists, a task can auto-run when a file is changed (or created or deleted), based on a list of globs. for example,